Country quota

 The country quota was a part of the New Zealand electoral system from 1881 until 1945, when it was abolished by the First Labour Government.
-Its effect was to make urban electoral districts (electorates) more populous than those in rural areas, thus making rural votes worth more in general elections.
+Its effect was to make urban electorates more populous than rural ones, thus making rural votes worth more in general elections.

 Background

 The quota was established to prevent, or at least slow, the marginalisation of rural interests as the New Zealand population became increasingly urbanised.
 There was a strong rural focus in New Zealand culture at the time.
 The device was also justified for ostensible practical reasons, such as that it was more difficult to cast a vote in isolated rural areas, making it easier for city people to exercise political influence.
 The quota was also a way to counteract the influence of recently enfranchised working men; until 1879 only (male) property owners could vote, which meant that a disproportionate number of electors lived in the countryside.
 The quota was originally 33%, meaning that urban electorates were 33% larger than rural electorates and, essentially, rural votes were worth 33% more.
 In 1887 the quota was reduced to 18%, but then increased two years later to 28%.